-As noted earlier, population growth remains a consistent and stable contributor to the local economy, and the Town continues to grow as a result.
+The unknowns brought about by the coronavirus pandemic upended the normal budget process to the extent that the Town's normal revenue sources were in jeopardy.
+For instance, the mandate to stay home led to decreased projections of sales tax revenue.
+However, as noted earlier, population growth remains a consistent and stable contributor to the local economy, and the Town continues to grow as a result.
 As additional residential units are completed and the population grows, Town staff believes that this will lead to further growth in the commercial sector.
 There has been some modest growth in this sector over the last several years, but there are still a number of vacant sites available in commercial development within the Town.
 As our population increases, the demand for additional retail should grow which will lead to further development of these projects.

-As of fiscal year end, Buncombe County had the lowest unemployment rates of all counties in the state at 3.4% according to the North Carolina Department of Commerce.
-This is much lower than the state's average unemployment rate of approximately 4.4%.
+As of fiscal year end, Buncombe County's unemployment rate continues to be less than the state's average.
 We have seen continued job growth year after year in almost all sectors of the economy in our region.
-Although the majority of the Town's recent development growth has been in the residential sector, the Town has recently had some interest in large-scale agricultural, indoor recreational, and commercial projects.
-This includes possible new directions for the former Arvato facility and former BalCrank property.
-The construction of the Town's first hotel is nearing completion with an expected opening date of Spring 2020.
+Although the majority of the Town's recent development growth has been in the residential sector, the Town's first hotel was just recently opened and is in full operation.
+In addition, there is revived interest in parcels within the Northridge Commons commercial development and the expectation that at least three new retail companies will be moving in and opening in the short term.
 With anticipated development of additional commercial and retail developments in the near future, we believe that these are positive signs of continued growth and positive financial implications for the Town of Weaverville.